fluxxus-nl/ATDD.TestScriptor.VSCodeExtension/vscode-extension/README.md

 ## Issues
 ### Known Issues
 As this is a _beta_ version no listing is made for known issues.
-Have a look at the [issues](https://github.com/fluxxus-nl/ATDD.TestScriptor.VSCodeExtension/issues) on the GitHub repository.
+Have a look at the beta related [issues](https://github.com/fluxxus-nl/ATDD.TestScriptor.VSCodeExtension/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22beta+release%22) on the GitHub repository.

 ### Issue reporting
-and of course, be more than welcome to report any issue you come accross on our [GitHub repository](https://github.com/fluxxus-nl/ATDD.TestScriptor.VSCodeExtension).
+And of course, be more than welcome to report any issue you come accross on our [GitHub repository](https://github.com/fluxxus-nl/ATDD.TestScriptor.VSCodeExtension/issues).
 ## Contributors
 A big thanx to [@martonsagi](https://github.com/martonsagi) and [@DavidFeldhoff](https://github.com/DavidFeldhoff) for their development power.

 # Requirements overview
 ## A short history
-Base on the original [ATDD.TestScriptor](https://github.com/fluxxus-nl/ATDD.TestScriptor) conceived by [@lvanvugt](https://github.com/lvanvugt) and build by [@jhoek](https://github.com/orgs/fluxxus-nl/people/jhoek), [@martonsagi](https://github.com/martonsagi) did build a first UI version which is still the base to the current version.
+Based on the original [ATDD.TestScriptor](https://github.com/fluxxus-nl/ATDD.TestScriptor) conceived by [@lvanvugt](https://github.com/lvanvugt) and build by [@jhoek](https://github.com/orgs/fluxxus-nl/people/jhoek), [@martonsagi](https://github.com/martonsagi) did build a first UI version which is still the base to the current version.
 With the help of [@DavidFeldhoff](https://github.com/DavidFeldhoff) we started to, bottom up, fill in the various features that will allow you to create a new FEATURE, add SCENARIOs and detail these out with GIVEN, WHEN and THEN tags, and simulataneously generate the .al counterpart.
 As [@martonsagi](https://github.com/martonsagi) could already extract from an .al test codeunit the various tags we followed the bottom up order and started with first enabling to add a new GIVEN to an existing test function, i.e. SCENARIO.

+## Scope
-This is the path we have followed so far:
+This is the path we have followed so far and defines the scope of the _beta_ release:

 1. Use Case: **Adding Given-When-Then** [#27](https://github.com/fluxxus-nl/ATDD.TestScriptor.VSCodeExtension/issues/27)
 1. Use Case: **Removing Given-When-Then** [#28](https://github.com/fluxxus-nl/ATDD.TestScriptor.VSCodeExtension/issues/28)
 1. Use Case: **Update Given-When-Then** [#30](https://github.com/fluxxus-nl/ATDD.TestScriptor.VSCodeExtension/issues/30)